 All of our plans include one or more free migrations.
 Starter plans require annual payment to be eligible.
 You can request additional ones by submitting them under Migrations in the MyKinsta dashboard.
 The cost is $100 per each additional migration and this will automatically be added to your next invoice.

-For those of you with a lot of WordPress site, we also offer bulk migration pricing.
+For those of you with a lot of WordPress sites, we also offer bulk migration pricing.

 How to Request a Migration